PhD Student Fellowships

 The Division is unable to provide extensive financial support for students in our stand-alone master’s degree programs.
 We offer a limited number of partial tuition scholarships (one-third tuition, one-half tuition, two-thirds tuition) along with a very small number of full-tuition awards.
 Students who we admit without a financial award or with partial tuition scholarships pay the balance of tuition from a combination of their own resources and educational loans.

-The Free Application for Federal Student Aid (FAFSA) is not required to qualify for University fellowships because these fellowships are merit based, not need based.
+The Free Application for Federal Student Aid (FAFSA) is not required to qualify for University scholarships because these scholarships are merit based, not need based.
 Please note, however, that the FAFSA is required for federal student loans, the federal work-study program, and for many outside scholarships and grants.

 The FAFSA should be filed with the Federal Student Aid Information Center by May 1.
 The University’s FAFSA code is 001774.

 Visit the Office of Graduate Financial Aid website to download loan forms and to search the frequently asked questions.
 Admitted students who wish to be considered for a student loan should submit a loan application to the Graduate Financial Aid office by the May 31 priority deadline; notifications concerning loan approval are sent out in the summer.
-Graduate Financial Aid also determines eligibility for the work-study program, but job assignments cannot be made until the student is actually on campus.
-Visit the Office of Graduate Financial Aid website to download loan forms and to search the frequently asked questions
+Graduate Financial Aid also determines eligibility for the Federal work-study program, though eligible students must seek employment in a University office or organization themselves.

 We encourage applicants to our graduate programs to apply for external fellowships.
 The UChicagoGRAD office provides robust Fellowship Advising and Writing Support services for our graduate students.
 They also maintain a Fellowships Database that students can search for available funding.